-- TEACHERS: Read books/poems by African American authors in your classrooms.
-Share your classroom events with us using the form linked above to be included in our UMSL celebration.
+TEACHERS: Read books or poems by African American authors in your classrooms.
+Share your classroom events with us through a photo or video.
 We will give you a shoutout on our social media channels.
-Need ideas for book selections?
+Need ideas for book selections or other ways to celebrate?
 Check out NCTE's recommendations here: https://ncte.org/get-involved/African-American-read-in-toolkit/.
-Also, check our GWP webpage for video submissions of local African American youth and adult writers sharing their writing (see below).

-- AFRICAN AMERICAN WRITERS: If you are an African American writer (youth or adult) who would like to share your writing as part of our celebration, please record a video of you reading your piece and submit the video link using the participation form - https://bit.ly/AARI2021.
-We will publish your video on our website during the month of February and post on our social media channels.
+AFRICAN AMERICAN WRITERS: If you are an African American writer (youth or adult) who would like to share your writing as part of our celebration, please record a video of you reading your piece and submit the video link using the participation form.
+We will publish your video on our website and post on our social media channels.
+See below for a video submission of local African American writer, Jason Vasser-Elong.